scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure-1.md

 * You must have an AKS cluster with Kubernetes version **1.19** or higher for Scalar DL deployment.
 * You must create a new `user node pool` with the name `scalardlpool` for Scalar DL deployment.
-* You must select the subnet other than `k8s_ingress` subnet for creating the AKS cluster.
 * You must create a Kubernetes cluster with `service principal` as the Authentication method.
 * You must create a Kubernetes cluster with `Azure CNI`.
+* You must select the subnet other than `k8s_ingress` subnet for creating the AKS cluster.
-* You must add a role assignment to the `k8s_ingress` subnet to access the newly created AKS cluster service principal using the role of `Network Contributor`.
+* You must assign `network contributor` role to service principal for creating the envoy load balancer on `k8s_ingress` subnet.

 ### Recommendations